 Why choose to register limited liability Company in Brazil?

 If you are a foreign company trying to penetrate Brazilian market you are not alone in the Race.
 There are local companies waiting to give you a hand in this mission and support you with all the local and logistical hurdles you would face.
-Lastly FedEx profiles of the countries will give you an upper hand about the countries import and export restrictions.
+Lastly FedEx profiles of the countries will give you an upper hand about the countries import and export restrictions and virtual office Brazil.

 Legal Aspects of setting up your limited liability company